How to Fix Google Play Store Error “DF-DFERH-01”?

 2. Now, in the Services on This Device section, select Ads, and in the resulting menu, checkmark Opt Out of Interest-Based Ads.

-3. Then restart your phone and upon restart, check if Google Play Store error DF-DFERH-01 is cleared.
+3. Then restart your phone and upon restart, check if the error is cleared.

 7. Disable and Enable the Google Play Store

 Google Play Store may show the error due to a temporary compatibility glitch between the Play Store and other device modules.
-In this context, disabling and enabling the Google Play Store on your device may clear the error.
+Disabling and then re-enabling acts as a soft reset for the app, clearing out any temporary glitches that may be causing the error.

 1. Launch Settings of your Android device and select Apps.

-2. Now expand the More menu by tapping on the three vertical ellipses and afterward, select Show System.
+2. Now expand the More menu by tapping on the three vertical dots and afterward, select Show System.

 3. Then find and tap on Google Play Store.